-Select the wash head and press the \mathbf{OK} button.
-Refer to "Wash head configuration" and "Creating a protocol".
+Select the wash head and plate and press the OK button.
+Refer to "Wash head configuration" on page 84 and "Creating a protocol" on page 57.

-Note!
-Calibrate the wash head if it is not already calibrated.
+Note Calibrate the wash head(s) if not already calibrated. ▲

 Well

 You can select the well shape and well offset on the Well row in the Main menu.